StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 Clone the WebLogic Cloud Workshop git repository to your desktop.
 ```
 git clone https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop.git

 ```

+---

+**Note:**

+If git is not already install on your desktop you may want to simply create a terraform directory and manually copy all the files in https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop.git/terraform for a faster progress

+---

 # 6. Update the terraform configuration file with the specifics of your environment